-- Personnel Decontamination: In the event of skin or eye exposure to a chemical, immediately flush the area with water for 15 minutes. - Evacuate the immediate area of the spill and adjacent areas. - Notify your supervisor and/or other employees in the area. - Contact DPSEP at 314-977-3000 to report the spill and request assistance. - 1.
+- Personnel Decontamination: In the event of skin or eye exposure to a chemical, immediately flush the area with water for 15 minutes. - Evacuate the immediate area of the spill and adjacent areas. - Notify your supervisor and/or other employees in the area. - Contact DPSEP at 977-3000 to report the spill and request assistance. - 1.
 State that you have had a chemical spill. - 2.
-Provide DPSEP with: - a. correct spelling of the chemical name - b. volume of chemical spilled - c. exact location of the spill, including building name and room number - d. contact phone number at which you can receive a return phone call - Seek medical attention from the SSM Health Saint Louis University Hospital Emergency Department or Employee Health, if necessary.
-All injuries/illnesses should be reported on the Employee Report of Injury form.
+Provide DPSEP with: - a. correct spelling of the chemical name - b. quantity of chemical spilled - c. exact location of the spill, including building name and room number - d. contact phone number at which you can receive a return phone call - Seek medical attention from the Saint Louis University Hospital Emergency Department or Employee Health, if necessary.
+All injuries/illnesses should be reported on the Injury/Illness Report Form.